vivekascoder/vivekascoder.github.io/content/custom/microblog.md

 path = "microblog"
 +++

+## 📅 2023-01-30
+I'll be working on `meelf` a simple web server written in rust to create backend for `ye-todo`, wonder if I should stream while building it.

 ## 📅 2023-01-29

 Still can't figure out how to get rid of creating clones outside of the closures.